Intuity/Gator/docs/specs/job_group.md

 !JobGroup:
   id  : top
   jobs:
-    - !Job
+    - !Job:
         id     : job_a
         command: echo
         args   :
          - "This is job A"
-    - !JobGroup
+    - !JobGroup:
         id  : inner
         jobs:
           - !Job